Table of Contents

-Autosave subscribers save 10% on their first order, then 5% on every subsequent order, but this Boxed review must note that with this option comes a $20 order minimum and only specific items are available (as they need to be sure they’re consistently in stock).
+Autosave subscribers save 10% on their first order, then 5% on every subsequent order, but I must note in this Boxed review that with this option comes a $20 order minimum and only specific items are available (as they need to be sure they’re consistently in stock).

-In the next section of this Boxed review, we’ll get into the specifics of each shopping option.
+In the next section of this Boxed review, I’ll get into the specifics of each shopping option.
 You’ll find details of Boxed, Boxed Office, Boxed Up, and Boxed Express.

 No matter how you choose to shop, the same selection will always be available, except for Express.
 Each method comes with its own exciting benefits.

 Boxed: Order what you need, when you need it.
 With no order minimum and no subscription necessary, you can hop onto Boxed whenever you need to do a grocery run, except you’ll be saving the energy and letting someone else do the running.

 This version comes with access to the brand’s full line of inventory, including things like Boxed fruit roll-ups, cookies, chips, home supplies, etc., but shipping fees apply.
 Don’t worry, as they’re nothing too crazy.

 Boxed Office: With free shipping on orders over $80, multiple payment options, invoicing, volume-based discounts, and more, Boxed Office will make sure your workplace is full of all the right equipment it needs to run efficiently, like Boxed V8 Splash and cleaning supplies.

 You’ll have a free run of the Boxed selection, just as with the regular Boxed subscription, but your account tools will be more advanced.